jgarte/suckless.dracula/README.md

 # Matt's DWM Install

-This dwm install is based on the Material Ocean theme.
+This dwm install is based on the Dracula theme.

+Note: This does not include neovim or alacritty configs yet.

 ## Dependencies
 * git (to download this repo)